articulate/redux-future2/README.md

 future : Store -> Function -> Action -> a
 ```

 Redux middleware to dispatch actions that are Futures, also known as Asyncs or Tasks.
-Popular libraries providing Future implementations include [`crocks`](https://github.com/evilsoft/crocks) and [`Fluture`](https://github.com/fluture-js/Fluture).
+Popular libraries providing Future implementations include [`crocks`](https://github.com/evilsoft/crocks) and [`Fluture`](https://github.com/fluture-js/Fluture) up to v11.

 If any action has a property called `fork` that is a function, the action is assumed to be a Future.